 Newtown is a very small village located in the state of Ohio.
 With a population of 2,669 people and two constituent neighborhoods, Newtown is the 381st largest community in Ohio.

 Newtown home prices are not only among the most expensive in Ohio, but Newtown real estate also consistently ranks among the most expensive in America.

-Newtown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Newtown is a decidedly white-collar village, with fully 86.71% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Newtown is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Newtown who work in management occupations (16.32%), office and administrative support (11.03%), and sales jobs (7.79%).
+There are especially a lot of people living in Newtown who work in management occupations (17.13%), office and administrative support (11.96%), and sales jobs (10.12%).

 Of important note, Newtown is also a village of artists.
 Newtown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Newtown’s character.

 Also of interest is that Newtown has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 9.21% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.